 As your professor, I value your health and well-being.
 In order to succeed in my class, in University, and beyond, you must work hard AND balance the work with rest... and attention to your mental and physical health.
 Yes, I plan to challenge you...
-By the end of this class, I hope you will feel proud of your growth and learning much like the marathoner feels accomplished by their triumphs across the finish line.
+By the end of this class, I hope you will feel proud of your growth and learning.
 However, this work cannot be at the expense of your well-being.
 Working until exhaustion is NOT a badge of honour; it shows you are out of balance.